Radyo Katipunan

-Radyo Katipunan (87.9 FM) is a low-power FM campus radio station owned and operated by the Jesuit Communications Foundation in coordination with the Ateneo de Manila University.
-Its studios are at Sonolux Building along Seminary Drive, and transmitter located within the university, both in its Loyola campus along Katipunan Ave., Barangay Loyola Heights, Quezon City.
+Radyo Katipunan (87.9 FM) is a low-power campus radio station owned and operated by the Jesuit Communications Foundation in coordination with the Ateneo de Manila University.
+Its studios are located at Sonolux Building along Seminary Drive, and transmitter located within the university, both in its Loyola campus along Katipunan Ave., Barangay Loyola Heights, Quezon City.
 Radyo Katipunan serves as a community station for the Ateneo de Manila campus and surrounding area.

 History

 In October 2016, Ateneo de Manila University was granted a temporary broadcast permit by the National Telecommunications Commission, with its broadcast equipment donated by Ateneo alumnus and KBP Corporate Secretary José Yabut.

 In the third quarter of 2017, the station began test broadcasts under the name Ateneo Campus Radio.
 It had its soft launch as Radyo Katipunan on February 14, 2018, which was both Ash Wednesday and Valentine's Day.
 This time, it was jointly run by ADMU and JesCom.